vortexntnu/software-learning-period/README.md

 ### Prelimenaries

 ROS is short for Robot operating system.
-This is the middelware we use on our AUV to communicate between all our systems.
+This is the middelware we use on our drones to communicate between all our systems.
 ROS allows for programs to communicate over a defined API with ROS messages and services.
 It enables programs to run on multiple computers and communicates over the network.
 ROS modules can also run on different laguages such as C++ and Python.

 Catkin is the build system for ROS.
 The tutorial will not go in depth on exactly how catkin works, but for those interested you can read up on catkin here: https://nu-msr.github.io/me495_site/lecture02_catkin.html